 Getting Around Bangkok

-Bangkok is a giant city and almost all forms of transportation imaginable are used to get from place to place.
+Bangkok is a large city, and almost all forms of transportation imaginable are used to get from place to place.
 Here are the main methods you'll need to get around.

 Take a look at the official website for information and routes.

-Buses are ever present in Bangkok and with a bus map, it's easy to figure out a few of the routes.
-Buses normally run from about 5 am to midnight, though there are a few that go 24 hours.
+Buses are ever-present in Bangkok, and with a bus map, it's easy to figure out a few of the routes.

 By River Boat

 Public riverboats can be one of the most convenient ways to get around Bangkok, especially when traffic becomes heavy.

 Boats run up and down the Chao Phraya river at the cost of around 14 THB ($0.45) per ride.
 The boat runs from 6 am to 7 pm.